reefactor/brainfood_reference/README.md

 > The idea is to die young as late as possible
 > ― Ashley Montagu

+> Try to leave this world a little better than you found it and, when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best
+> — Robert Baden-Powell

 > This life is only a prelude to eternity, where we are to expect another original, and another state of things.
 We have no prospect of heaven here but at a distance; let us therefore expect our last hour with courage.
 The last, I say, to our bodies, but not to our minds.
 Our luggage we leave behind us, and return as naked out of the world as we came into it.
 The day which we fear as our last is but the birthday of our